 For winter I have a pair of Lambskin gloves with internal Cashmere lining, which are very stylish and warm enough for temperatures going down to 0-5°C (32-41°F).

 Fact is, when the temperature goes lower than that, those gloves stop being great in terms of insulation, and since I don’t like having my hands cold, just last year I got myself the warmest pair of gloves by a famous Skiing and Mountaineering brand.
 Those high-tech gloves are equipped with high-end insulation technologies, external shell in leather, and GORE-TEX waterproof membrane.
-They bring thermal insulation to a completely different level, while still remaining relatively stylish, considering that they are all black and the external shell is made of leather (of course, they look much thicker than the other Lambskin gloves).
+They bring thermal insulation to a completely different level, while still remaining relatively stylish, considering that they are all black and the external shell is made of leather (they obviously look much thicker than the other Lambskin gloves though).

 The “technical” gym T-shirts which I use for cardio and aerobics activities are divided into these fabrics: